-The Speech class aims to explore the anatomy of the vocal tract, to learn more about the student's
+The Speech class aims to explore the anatomy of the vocal tract, to learn more about the student's own personal vocal anatomy.
+Students will practice gentle exercises diligently to free the jaw, and specific exercises to increase the flexibility of the muscles governing the use of the lips, tongue and

-- Gain knowledge and develop understanding of the anatomy of the vocal tract - Be aware of where they hold unnecessary tension in the vocal tract, freeing that tension over time, and enunciating with greater freedom - Develop awareness of where and how consonants are made, and to make them with greater accuracy - Gain greater freedom in the muscles governing the use of the jaw - Develop the musculature of the lips, tongue and soft palate so as to be able to differentiate accurately between separate vowel sounds and to manage consonant clusters with greater ease - Become adaptable with consonant formation in order to better manage the differing requirements of consonant use for differing accents - Become adaptable with vowel formation in order to manage the differing requirements of vowel use for differing accents and to peers; originality of thought; ownership of material; running withan idea; set work being done; personal progress): 90%
+- Gain knowledge and develop understanding of the anatomy of the vocal tract - Be aware of where they hold unnecessary tension in the vocal tract, freeing that tension over time, and articulating with greater freedom - Develop awareness of where and how vowels and consonants are made, and to make them with greater accuracy - Develop the musculature of the lips, tongue and soft palate in order to differentiate accurately between separate vowel sounds and to manage consonant clusters with greater ease - Develop an ability for quick study and a rapid comprehension of text, tacking text confidently, particularly at short notice. - Demonstrate that reading/performing at sight effectively depends on association with and recognition of the different genres presented and the distinctive styles of authors - Extend their reading habits, and to create a 'database' of information on literature in its widest interpretation

-Speech class combines class work, broken down into two groups, and individual tutorials when required.
+Speech class combines class work and individual tutorials when required.
 Students will be expected to take personal responsibility, once aware, to improve individual weaknesses outside of class time.